DoD SkillBridge: What You Need to Know

 Preparing

-After you have received authorization, start to consider what program you are interested in.
+After you have received authorization, consider what program you are interested in.
 During this process, there are two routes you can take.
-You can find what business you want to work with on your own, or you can receive professional help from reputable companies.
+You can find what business you want to work with on your own or receive professional help from reputable companies.

-When planning on your own, keep in mind the extra steps you may have to take when looking for the right position.
+When planning alone, remember the extra steps you may have to take when looking for the right position.
 You will need to make sure the position will benefit you, receive administrative approval through the base career office, and reach out to employers.
 This option will be fine if you have the time and a flexible schedule.
-On the DoD SkillBridge you will find the locations page where you can filter through:
+On the DoD Skillbridge official site you can view the following:

 - Programs